-a.
-To provide continuous power supply to SEZ through 11kV distribution system.

-b.
-To provide 24 hours quality power supply to both urban and rural areas by reducing AT&C losses.

-c.
-To segregate the rural area loads into agricultural and non-agricultural loads so as to provide 24 hours of quality power supply to rural areas.
+- a.
+To provide continuous power supply to SEZ through 11kV distribution system. - b.
+To provide 24 hours quality power supply to both urban and rural areas by reducing AT&C losses. - c.
+To segregate the rural area loads into agricultural and non-agricultural loads so as to provide 24 hours of quality power supply to rural areas. - d.
+Both a & c.

-4. With respect to Karnataka Renewable Energy Development, which is/are correct a.
-Wind energy accounts for major share in the capacity.
+4. With respect to Karnataka Renewable Energy Development, which is/are correct

-b.
-Solar energy accounts for major share in the capacity.

-c.
-Solar Policy for 2011-16 for giving impetus to exploitation of solar energy.
+- a.
+Wind energy accounts for major share in the capacity. - b.
+Solar energy accounts for major share in the capacity. - c.
+Solar Policy for 2014-19 for giving impetus to exploitation of solar energy. - d.
+Both a & c.

-5. In the State, the average length of the PWD roads (viz; NH, SH & MDR) per 100 sq.km area is highest for a.
-State highways.
+5. In the State, the average length of the PWD roads (viz; NH, SH & MDR) per $100 \; \text{sq.km}$ area is highest for